lcouper/CocciGenomics/Scripts/README.md

 cd AllGenomesHaploCalled
 ls *.vcf.gz > gvcfs.list
 ```
 Purpose: Creates a dataset where all variant sites across all samples are considered.
-This enables variant callers to use information from one sample to infer the most likely genotype in another, improving sensitivity and accuracy in low coverage regions, and reducing false positives
+This enables variant callers to use information from one sample to infer the most likely genotype in another, improving sensitivity and accuracy in low coverage regions, and reducing false positives.
+Here, all samples are included in the 'gvcfs.list'.
+We will filter the metaVCF later (step 15) for analyses using specific subsets of samples.
 Software used: java, gatk 4.5.0.0
 Script name: combinegvcfs.sbatch
 Note that this is done in batches of sample because otherwise the memory is exhausted.
 The original, not batched version of the script is: combinegvcfs_og.sbatch